ocodo/ocodo-svg-modelines/README.md

-# ocodo-svg-modelines
+# SVG emacs modelines

+### Coming Soon

-a collection of beautiful, modern SVG modelines for Emacs
+A collection of beautiful, modern SVG modelines for Emacs